 - Locate your shovel, scraper, broom, or anything else you use to clear snow from your property.

-- Prepare for extreme cold, you can apply weather stripping or tape plastic sheeting to your windows to keep out the chill.
+- Prepare for extreme cold by applying weather stripping or tape plastic sheeting to your windows to keep out the chill.

 - Prevent pipes from freezing by opening cupboard doors below sinks, and turning on taps often or leaving them running at a trickle.

-- Mitigate ice damage by cleaning out your gutters (if you’re able) so water doesn’t get trapped in them and freeze, leading to ice dams and potential leaks.
+- Mitigate ice damage by cleaning out your gutters (if you’re able) so water doesn’t get trapped in them and freeze.
+This can lead to ice dams and potential leaks.

 2. Get Ready for Power Outages